JeroendenBoef/mle_assignment_15_hrs/README.md

 ```

 ### Tests
-Run unittests for API and output with:
+Launch both API container and test container with unittests to validate API and model outputs with:
 ```
 docker-compose -f docker-compose-tests.yml up --build
 ```